 I'm glad my last day in IOP is Thursday.
 I'm tired of a program that was never a good fit for me to begin with.
 Today the facilitator led us through a handout on gratitude and he actually started to suggest that when we're in depression it's good to remember things we're grateful for.
 What?
 Thinking of what you're grateful for is the last thing you can do when you're in depression.
 Several of us spoke up and educated him on how bad gratitude is as a depression coping skill.
 Maybe it's good when you're in between depressions, to keep them from coming on, but not when you're in it.

-For my last day in IOP, I made cupcakes (yellow with chocolate frosting).
-I stowed them in the staff office til the end.
-We split up into two groups for the first two hours.
+On my last day in IOP, we split up into two groups for the first two hours.
 After check-in, we discussed a handout on ways to keep your mood stable (exercise, hobbies, sleep, diet, etc.).

 For the second hour we did an interesting exercise the aim of which was group cohesion.
 Dr. B led that one and I was very glad to see him.
 I'm glad he made an appearance as a facilitator on my last day, but I wish he'd been more involved all along.